g2udevelopment/api/substrate/storage.md

 ### locks(`AccountId`): `Option<BlockNumber>`
 - **interface**: `api.query.democracy.locks`
 - **summary**:   Accounts for which there are locks in action which may be removed at some point in the future.
 The value is the block number at which the lock expires and may be removed.

+  TWOX-NOTE: OK ― `AccountId` is a secure hash.

 ### lowestUnbaked(): `ReferendumIndex`
 - **interface**: `api.query.democracy.lowestUnbaked`